cceckman/startup-showdown/writeup/1-hello-bench.md

 and there's more info at [Brendan Gregg's site](https://www.brendangregg.com/perf.html).

-The Linux kernel has support for different kinds of performance monitoring; `perf` is a nicely scriptable interface to this support.
+The Linux kernel has support for different kinds of performance monitoring. `perf` is a nicely scriptable interface to this support.
-One thing Linxu and `perf` can do is trace system calls!
+One thing Linux and `perf` can do is trace system calls!

 When enabled, the kernel will log system calls into an in-memory buffer, then `perf` can read them out.
-Unlike `strace`, the "tracer" sees the system call after the fact- the kernel doesn't wait until the event is seen by the tracer to service it.
+Unlike `strace`, the "tracer" only sees the system calls _after the fact_- the kernel doesn't wait until the event is seen by the tracer to service it.
 This means **`perf trace` has very low performance cost** compared to `ptrace`- there's no waiting for another user program.

-(At least, in theory - I haven't measured the performance difference!)
+(At least, in theory - I haven't _measured_ the performance difference.)

-The drawback is that `perf` doesn't capture caller-side details of the system calls.
+The drawback: `perf` doesn't capture caller-side details of the system calls.
 Look at what `strace` and `perf` show for a shell running `echo hi`:

 ```shell